31,301 sf new construction

 The Beacom Institute of Technology is a landmark project for Dakota State University—consistently ranked among the country’s top universities for its computer science and cyber security programs.
 It opened in August 2017, offering 30 different classes with more than 800 students enrolled.

-Every on-campus student will have opportunities to collaborate on projects, participate in classes and seminars, and attend special events within the two-story facility programmed and designed in partnership with SmithGroup.
+Every on-campus student will have opportunities to collaborate on projects, participate in classes and seminars, and attend special events within the two-story facility programmed and designed by TSP + SmithGroup.
 Its spaces include classrooms, collaboration spaces, a performance area, technology-focused labs, and offices.
 The Beacom Institute of Technology is a cutting-edge project not only because it houses technology-based academic programs but also for how it embeds sustainable design in virtually every site and building component.

 The BIT is the first project in South Dakota slated to achieve LEED v4 Silver Certification — the newest version of the Leadership in Energy and Environmental Design initiative.
 It’s a bolder, more specialized way to improve people’s experiences within the spaces (all while creating resource-efficient buildings that use less water, consume less energy, and reduce greenhouse gas emissions).